 Most healthcare professionals are aware of concerns about the potential for drug-supplement interactions.
 Drug-induced nutrient depletion is a separate issue.
-Some prescription and over-the-counter drugs have the potential to change physiology in a way that results in nutrient deficiencies over time.
-Each of these interactions can be rated based on the potential severity of the interaction as follows:
+Use of some prescription and over-the-counter drugs may result in nutrient deficiencies over time.
+Each of these interactions can be rated based on the potential severity as follows:

 Despite these general classifications, it is important to understand that different people respond differently to medications and supplements.
 It is possible that certain interactions will occur in some people, but not others.